 Most of our executive officers receive a cash bonus based upon the Company's success at meeting certain annual profitability goals.
-The profitability goal of the Company for most of its executive officers has two components-80% is based on the Company's pre-tax income ("PTI") and 20% is based on rental return on rental equipment ("RRRE").
-The profitability goal for any Vice President & Division Manager is based 60% on their respective divisional gross profit less direct selling, general and administrative ("SG&A") profitability ("DGP"), 20% on divisional RRRE and 20% on the Company's PTI.
+The profitability goal of the Company for most of its executive officers (including four of its named executive officers) has two components-80% is based on the Company's pre-tax income ("PTI") and 20% is based on rental return on rental equipment ("RRRE").
+The profitability goal for any Vice President & Division Manager (including one of its named executive officers, Mr. Hawkins, who holds a divisional officer position) is based 60% on their respective divisional profitability, defined as gross profit ("DGP") less direct selling, general and administrative ("DSG&A"), 20% on the Company's PTI and 20% on divisional RRRE.

 PTI is calculated from results reported on the Company's income statement.
-DGP profitability is calculated at a division (or business segment) level.
-The calculation adds gross profit from rental operations, sales and other revenues and then subtracts direct SG&A costs that are incurred by the division (or business segment), but excludes corporate overhead costs incurred that are allocated to the division (or business segment).
-RRRE is calculated by taking gross profit on rents and subtracting direct SG&A, then dividing the result by the monthly average original acquisition cost of equipment (including held-for-resale equipment and accessories).
+DGP is calculated at a divisional (or business segment) level.
+The calculation adds gross profit from rental operations, sales and other revenues and then subtracts DSG&A costs that are incurred by the division (or business segment), but excludes corporate overhead costs incurred that are allocated to the division (or business segment).
+RRRE is calculated by taking gross profit and subtracting DSG&A, then dividing the result by the monthly average original acquisition cost of equipment (including held-for-resale equipment and accessories).

 The Company believes these are the most appropriate metrics to support the long-term financial health of the Company.
-We use a collaborative process between our Chief Executive Officer, Chief Financial Officer and various other executive officers to determine the annual profitability goal for each of the executive officers of the Company recommended to the Committee.
-The Committee then reviews each executive officer's compensation history and performance before determining final grant levels for such profitability goals.
+We use a collaborative process between our Chief Executive Officer, Chief Financial Officer and various other executive officers to determine the annual profitability goal for each of the executive officers of the Company, which goals are then recommended to the Committee.
+The Committee then reviews each executive officer's compensation history and performance before determining final levels for such profitability goals.

-The annual profitability goal for the Company will be established based upon a "realistic stretch" philosophy.
-The Company's management will determine the potential annual financial performance of the Company based upon its outlook for the opportunity levels in the markets in which it operates, strategic and tactical initiatives and other key factors and special circumstances, applying a "realistic stretch" view to what potentially can be accomplished.
-It is expected that although it will take a significant amount of effort on the part of each individual, 100% of the target annual profitability level will be achieved for the year.
-It is assumed any amount in excess of the target annual profitability goal will be difficult to achieve unless extraordinary efforts are made.

-Each executive officer has a designated percentage of base salary for the calendar year that can be earned for achieving 100% of their respective annual profitability goal.
-For levels achieved between 80% and 99% of the profitability goal, a rapidly reducing scale will be utilized to determine bonus percentage amounts of base salary as shown in the table below:
+The annual profitability goals for each division and the Company are established based upon a "realistic stretch" philosophy.
+The Company's management determines the potential annual financial performance for each division and the Company based upon its outlook for the opportunity levels in the markets in which it operates, strategic and tactical initiatives and other key factors and special circumstances, applying a "realistic stretch" view to what potentially can be accomplished.
+It is expected that although it would take a significant amount of effort on the part of each individual, 100% of the target annual profitability level can be achieved for the year.
+It is assumed any amount in excess of the target annual profitability goal would be difficult to achieve unless extraordinary efforts or events occur.
+Each executive officer has a designated percentage of base salary for the calendar year that can be earned for achieving 100% of his or her respective annual profitability goal.
+For levels achieved between 80% and 99% of the profitability goal, a rapidly reducing scale is utilized to determine bonus percentage amounts of base salary as shown in the table below: